-Subcommand Description k8s Runs the Kubernetes code-generators for all CRD APIs under pkg/apis /.
+The k8s subcommand runs the Kubernetes code-generators for all CRD APIs under pkg/apis/.
 Currently, k8s only runs deepcopy-gen to generate the required DeepCopy() functions for all Custom Resource (CR) types.

 This command must be run every time the API (spec and status) for a custom resource type is updated.